Lower Bounding Ground-State Energies of Local Hamiltonians Through the Renormalization Group: Introduction

 The key idea of our method is as follows.
 We start by expanding the compatibility constraints on the physical reduced density matrices as a hierarchy of increasingly complex objects.
 However, unlike previous approaches, which truncate this hierarchy at some level $n$, we first \emph{compress} (or ``coarse-grain'') the objects in the hierarchy, such that each of them becomes of constant (or otherwise tractable) size.
 This way, we circumvent the exponential growth of complexity with the level $n$ in the hierarchy, which allows us to reach significantly larger values of $n$.
 The attainable accuracy is thus no longer limited by $n$, but rather by the chosen compression scheme, including the degree of compression.
 Unlike the static truncation at fixed $n$, this compression can now be adjusted continuously, and it can be tuned to the problem at hand, guided e.g.\ by renormalization ideas.
 This way, the relaxation can be adjusted to the specific scenario, and much higher accuracies can be obtained.

 We present a detailed realization of our method for the central problem of finding the ground state energy density of a one-dimensional (1D) spin chain.
-We show that in this case, both Matrix Product States (MPS) and Tree Tensor Networks (TTN) provide suitable coarse-graining schemes, corresponding to Wilson's NRG and real-space renormalization, respectively \cite{Cirac_2009}.
+We show that, in this case, both Matrix Product States (MPS) and Tree Tensor Networks (TTN) provide suitable coarse-graining schemes, corresponding to Wilson's NRG and real-space renormalization, respectively \cite{Cirac_2009}.
 We test the method on a range of paradigmatic spin chains, both critical and gapped.
-We find that our relaxation method yields lower bounds which are between one and two orders of magnitude better than what could be reached with existing approaches which truncate the hierarchy without compression, equivalent to exactly solving systems on the order of $100$ spins.
+We find that our relaxation method yields lower bounds which are between one and two orders of magnitude better than what could be reached with existing approaches which truncate the hierarchy without compression (where for the same accuracy the exact solution of a problem involving on the order of $100$ spins would be required).
 We find renormalization to be a useful guide for adjusting the coarse-graining scheme to the target Hamiltonian, that is, that using MPS or TTN describing variationally optimized wavefunctions for the compression in our relaxation, performs indeed rather well.
 Yet, we also demonstrate that further optimizing over those coarse-graining maps can additionally enhance the accuracy of the method.
-Our results provide rigorous lower bounds on the energy densities of infinite spin chains, and significantly improve upon lower bounds previously obtained for such systems using reduced-density-matrix theory and similar approaches~\cite{plenio,RDMTlattice,RDMTvariationalCorrelation}.
+Our results provide rigorous lower bounds on the energy densities of infinite spin chains, and significantly improve upon lower bounds previously obtained for such systems using reduced-density-matrix theory and similar approaches~\cite{plenio,BarthelAndHubener,RDMTvariationalCorrelation}.